bentoluizv/spellcaster-vanilla-ui-example/README.md

  If everything goes well and the user accepts the authentication, the wallet's public key will be returned.

- You can see the full example [here](https://github.com/bentoluizv/spellcaster-vanilla-ui-example/blob/main/index.html).
+ You can see the full code example [here](https://github.com/bentoluizv/spellcaster-vanilla-ui-example/blob/main/index.html).
+ And the example running live [here](https://spellcaster-vanilla-ui-example.vercel.app/).